Written by CorpsAfrica/Malawi Volunteer Mr. Billy Makombola

 Tampokelerani mose (Welcome you all) to my warm heart in the northern region of Malawi, Mzimba District, especially my beautiful community located in the southern part.
 I once read Ms. Khwima Nyirenda’s (Group2 Volunteer) blog talking about the beauty of the district and how welcoming the people are and I thought she was just exaggerating until I arrived here (in her village!) and witnessed with my own eyes, and you know seeing is believing right?
-So in this one month I have stayed in my community, I've noticed some few interesting things about people here which I want to share with you.
+So in this one month I have stayed in my community, I’ve noticed a few interesting things about people here that I want to share with you.

 1. Friendly and Caring!

 The people here are so easy to get along with.
 I never imagined how my life would be like being in a new environment with new people that speak a language I totally don’t understand, have you ever been in that kind of situation?
 But my imagination has been proved wrong because people here are so welcoming and caring, and are even making me think thrice about going back home after finishing my service.

 I have also noticed that Mzimba district is mostly dominated by Ngoni people.
 One of the things that got my attention is how these people respect their culture.
 I will give you an example: Ngoni culture allows a man to have more than one wife and stay with them on the same compound.
 My host father has three wives and so has my counterpart.
 To my surprise, these women care and love one another as if they are blood sisters because they know it’s their culture and are not supposed to feel jealous at all.
 I wonder if ‘hate’ lives in this community.